ST10029788/UniTalk/README.md

 1. **Socials Page**:
    - Users can upload and download images and videos.
+   - A gallery featuring images from Varsity College’s social events and activities.
    - Comment on media shared by others, creating a social environment for students to engage with each other.

 2. **Marketplace**:
    - View ads within a 60km radius for items such as textbooks, laptops, and electronics.
    - Upload, edit, or delete personal ads.
    - Users can favorite ads and chat with the poster to discuss further details about the listings.
+   - A platform for students to buy and sell textbooks and other educational materials, with in-app communication for easy negotiations between buyers and sellers.

 3. **Media Features**:
    - Browse and view uploaded college materials, such as student notes, papers, and tests.